Generic Name: indacaterol and glycopyrrolate

 Dosage Forms and Strengths

 Inhalation powder: Utibron Neohaler consists of UTIBRON capsules containing indacaterol/glycopyrrolate powder for oral inhalation and the NEOHALER device.
 UTIBRON capsules contain 27.5 mcg/15.6 mcg of indacaterol/glycopyrrolate in a hypromellose capsule with yellow transparent cap and uncolored transparent body with black “” logo on the cap and black product code “IGP27.5_15.6” under the black bar on the body.

-All LABAs are contraindicated in patients with asthma without use of a long-term asthma control medication [see Warnings and Precautions (5.1)].
+Use of a LABA, including Utibron Neohaler, without an inhaled corticosteroid is contraindicated in patients with asthma [see Warnings and Precautions (5.1)].
 Utibron Neohaler is not indicated for the treatment of asthma.